ouidhi/book-vault/README.md

 ### Database components

-The database includes the following key components:
+The database includes the following relations/ tables:

 **1. Members**